yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 **Empty**

-> - Empty is assign the " " to a variable.
+> - Empty is used to refer to a unique string with zero length.
 > - Boolean(" ") = false

 **Null**

-> - Null is can be assigned to a variable as a representation of no value.
+> - Null is used to refer to nothing.
 > - Boolean(null) = false
 > - Type of null = object